syncfusion-content/maui-docs/MAUI/CheckBox/Visual-Customization.md

 ## Customizing a state color

 The default state colors can be customized using the [`CheckedColor`] and [`UncheckedColor`] properties.
-The checked or indeterminate state color is updated to the [`CheckedColor`] property value when the state is changed to the checked or indeterminate.The unchecked state color is updated to [`UncheckedColor`] property value when the state is changed to unchecked.
+The checked or indeterminate state color is updated to the value of the [`CheckedColor`] property when the state is changed to checked or indeterminate.
+The unchecked state color is updated to the value of the [`UncheckedColor`] property when the state is changed to unchecked.

 {% tabs %}
 {% highlight xaml %}